 Students are eligible to receive their National Certification as a Practitioner in First Nation Land Management upon successful completion of both Level I and Level II of the PLMCP.
-In order to successfully complete Level II, students must obtain a minimum grade level of 60% overall.
-Students are required to complete Level I (the post-secondary component) prior to entry into Level II.
+In order to successfully complete Level II, students must obtain a minimum grade level of 60% in each course.
+The onus is on students to submit proof of Level I completion to be eligible for certification.